Thousand Tide Valley

 Long River

-The worst portion, known as Tarmign’s Stryth, is a treacherous stretch of jagged stone where the river’s undercurrent becomes a roaring jet stream.
+The Long River forms the central artery of the Thousand Tide Valley, running directly from one end of the valley to the other.
+Though it offers the most straightforward route, its steep rock walls and violent whitewater rapids make it one of the most dangerous rivers to travel.
+The worst portion, known as Tarmign’s Scythe, is a treacherous stretch of jagged stone where the river’s undercurrent becomes a roaring jet stream.
 The passage narrows to only six feet across, plunging into depths over 200 feet with broken, submerged caverns hidden in the darkness below.
-Considered impossible to navigate, Tarmign’s Stryth marks the deadliest waterway in all of Crudilex.
+Considered impossible to swim or sail through, Tarmign’s Scythe marks the deadliest waterway in all of Crudilex.

 Wide River